Government of Florida: Cabinet

 Florida is unique among U.S. states in having a strong cabinet-style government.
 Members of the Florida Cabinet are independently elected, and have equal footing with the governor on issues under the Cabinet's jurisdiction.
 The Cabinet consists of the attorney general, the commissioner of agriculture, and the chief financial officer.
 Along with the governor, each member carries one vote in the decision-making process.
 In the event of a tie, the side of the governor is the prevailing side.
-Cabinet elections are held every four years, on even numbered years not divisible by four (such as 2010, 2014, etc.).
+Cabinet elections are held every four years, on even numbered years indivisible by four (for example, 2022 & 2026 are election years but 2024 & 2028 are not).

 The Florida attorney general is the state's chief legal officer.
 As defined in the Florida Constitution, the attorney general appoints a statewide prosecutor who may prosecute violations of criminal law occurring in or affecting two or more judicial circuits.
 The attorney general is responsible for the Department of Legal Affairs.
 The attorney general is head of the Florida Department of Legal Affairs.

 The Florida chief financial officer's duties include monitoring the state's finances and fiscal well-being, auditing and assuring that state programs are properly spending money and overseeing the proper management of the revenue and spending of the state.
 The chief financial officer is the head of the Florida Department of Financial Services (FDFS).

 The Florida commissioner of agriculture is the head of the Florida Department of Agriculture and Consumer Services (FDACS).